DanielTal1/Android/README.md

 The client side built using java with Room as a local db and firebase for cloud messaging.

 Add contact with server: 10.0.2.2:7038
-## You are currently in the repository of the android client.

 ## How to use the app